forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 ## Unlimited Sites

 With GitHub, you can set up unlimited repos and we feel it should be the same for sites in Forestry.
-You can now manage unlimited sites with Forestry on all plans (including free).
-The free plan only allows up to 3 Guest users per site, so if you need to manage a large team, upgrade to the Business plan.
+You can now manage unlimited sites with Forestry on all plans.
+The Personal plan only allows up to 3 Guest users per site, so if you need to manage a larger team, upgrade to the Business plan.

 ### Branches

-Many of our users set up multiple branches in Forestry.
-They do this by creating a new site for every branch in their repository.
-For example, if your repository has a staging branch and a production branch, you can set those up as two separate sites within Forestry at no extra cost.
-If you’re on the Business plan, you can manage your users across all of your branches from a single Organization.
+Many of our users set up multiple branches in Forestry by creating a new site for every branch in their repository.
+For example, if your repository has a _staging_ branch and a _production_ branch, you can set those up as two separate sites within Forestry at no extra cost.
+If you’re on the Business plan, you can manage your users across all of your branches from a single Organization UI.

 ## Forestry Organizations